techidaily/site-apple-account/source/_posts/in-2024-how-to-fix-locked-apple-id-from-apple-iphone-15-pro-max-by-drfone-ios.md

 ![the message of apple id locked](https://images.wondershare.com/drfone/article/2021/10/unlock-apple-id-on-iphone-13-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 A locked Apple ID is rather unmistakable.
 Your device would keep telling you that your Apple ID is locked for your security.
 Your Apple ID could be locked or disabled altogether if someone has tried to gain access to your account (and, obviously, failed).
 Apple would disable access to the Apple ID unless you are able to prove rightful ownership and reset the password successfully.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/xg3PHS_Ee80?si=fE_iGIqHjKvWFIN3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part III: Reasons for Locked Apple ID